02/05/2023 11:04 AM

-In the last decade, the world has lost over one third of the hedgehog population.
+In the last decade, the UK has lost over one third of the hedgehog population.
 Their numbers are declining at the same rate as the tiger, with less than 1 million remaining in the UK.
 Hedgehogs are so important for the ecosystem, and they’re harmless to our gardens.
-In fact they are actually deemed helpful; as they consume many common garden pests, such as insects, slugs and snails (keeping your crops safe) so there’s no reason why we shouldn’t all be helping them to survive in our gardens.
+In fact they are actually deemed helpful; as they consume many common garden pests, such as caterpillars and other creepy crawlies (keeping your crops safe) so there’s no reason why we shouldn’t all be helping them to survive in our gardens.

 What can we do to help the hedgehog number improve: